 Tony’s psychiatrist, Dr. Jennifer Melfi (played by Lorraine Bracco), will play an important — albeit isolated — role later on in the series, but for now she merely serves as a way for Tony to provide exposition.
-Likewise, Tony’s wife, Carmela, is portrayed in the pilot as a stereotypical, crazy Italian bitch.
+Likewise, Tony’s wife, Carmela, is portrayed in the pilot as a stereotypical, crazy Italian housewife.
 Her dinner date with Tony midway through the episode is almost cringeworthy, and it isn’t until episode five that she’ll develop into a fully-formed character with ambitions of her own.

 Nevertheless, Carmela’s strained relationship with her bratty teenage daughter, Meadow, is already in place, and it’s in these familial squabbles in which actress Edie Falco will shine.
 At times, her performance rivals that of Gandolfini’s.